tomcritchlow/tomcritchlow.github.io/wiki/drafts/2019-01-18-i-consultant.md

 As you head into the unknown of independent work you should worry less about this label - **no one will care about is as much as you do** - and it’s less an absolute definition of who you are and more a process of growing into the person you want to be.

-When I read it these last 3 sentences for the first time, I felt some sense of relief!
+<span class="contributor">TS: When I read it these last 3 sentences for the first time, I felt some sense of relief!
 I think they are important because they acknowledge the unspoken angst everyone has about these particular labels.
-I would like to see that more specifically pointed out and perhaps expanded on.
+I would like to see that more specifically pointed out and perhaps expanded on.</span>

 It’s safe, normal and expected to play with a range of labels as you move through different experiences and gain confidence.
 As you move from nervous beginner to confident expert, the language evolves.
 Maybe something like{% include tufte-sn.html id="labels" content="This is just an example!
 Don’t feel confined by my (or anyone’s!) labels!" %}: